Evaluation Module – Certification Test

 OK!
 I’m Ready to Challenge!

 Fill out our Admissions Form and choose “Challenge Evaluation” as your Program.
-You’ll be invited and required to attend a New Student Orientation as well as book an Evaluation with one of our instructors.
+You’ll be invited and required to attend a New Student Orientation as the next step.

 Now that you have passed our evaluation module, you will now be eligible to take our advanced training classes.
 Why not check out what we have to offer?